YurongChen1998/yurong-lib/README.md

 Hello!
 My name is Yurong Chen.
-I am building the libary for mine machine learning code.
+I am building the library for mine machine learning code.
 This is my [homepage](https://yurongchen1998.github.io/).

-If you are also interested in framing the code that you always use, please contact with me: chenyurong1998@outlook.com
+If you are also interested in framing the code that you always use, please contact me: chenyurong1998@outlook.com